 A help desk should perform several functions

 - Provide a single point of contact.
-Customers will always know where to go when they need help.
+Customers will always know where to go when they need help via a user portal.

 - Answer questions.
 Customers get answers from a help desk agent or through self-service.

 - Help an agent be more productive.
-Agents get workflow and knowledge to answer questions efficiently.
+Agents get workflow and knowledge to answer customer issues efficiently.